-‘Washington Post’ Journalist Jamal Khashoggi Was Actually A Foreign Agent For Qatar, Per ‘The Federalist’
+Explosive Report Claims ‘Washington Post’ Journalist Jamal Khashoggi Was Actually A Foreign Agent For Qatar

 — David Reaboi (@davereaboi) December 28, 2018

-As David Reaboi points out both for the Federalist and for Security Studies Group, Khashoggi was apparently subversively, and quiet quietly, doing a great deal of political lobbying — and propaganda production — behind the scenes.
+As David Reaboi points out both for the Federalist and for Security Studies Group, Khashoggi was apparently subversively, and quietly, doing a great deal of political lobbying — and propaganda production — behind the scenes.
 With even the Washington Post admitting that Khashoggi was aware of the risks of acting in a provocative manner towards his home nation, in addition to cultivating relationships with members of the Muslim Brotherhood, there can be little doubt that Khashoggi had lived a life on a dangerous precipice.

 It appears that, according to both the Washington Post and the Federalist, Jamal Khashoggi had spent many years trying to curry favor with all sides — and had tragically failed to convince at least one.
 David Reaboi elaborates on this line of thinking.